allenluce/mmap-object/README.md

 ### new Create(path, [file_size], [initial_bucket_count], [max_file_size])

-Creates a new file mapped into shared memory.
+Creates a new file mapped into shared memory or opens existing one.
 Returns an object that provides access to the shared memory.
 Throws an exception on error.
+Note: to modify file size or bucket count of existing file you need to delete file first.

 __Arguments__